khulnasoft/integrations-core/gitlab_runner/README.md

 ### Installation

-The GitLab Runner check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your GitLab servers.
+The GitLab Runner check is included in the [Khulnasoft Agent][3] package, so you don't need to install anything else on your GitLab servers.

 ### Configuration